Platonic-Systems/generics-sop-examples/draft.md

 | `hcollapse`   | Convert heterogenous structure into homogenous value | `ProdEq`              |
 | `ccompare_NS` | Compare two `NS` values                              | `SumEq`               |

 To appreciate the value of these particular combinators, notice the 3rd column indicating the type-class it intends to replace.
-Withtout further ado, here is the new implementation:
+Withtout further ado, here is the new (compact) implementation:

 ```haskell
 geq :: forall a.
 (Generic a, All2 Eq (Code a)) => a -> a -> Bool